 Pray for coaches where sharing the gospel message could mean putting their lives, homes, and families at risk.

-The digital space is not only a means of enabling exploitation, but also an effective tool to protect the world’s most vulnerable people and reach them with the gospel.
+The digital space is not only a means of enabling exploitation, it’s also an effective tool to protect the world’s most vulnerable people and create a space where the gospel can be heard and Christ can be known.

 At the summit, Sarah heard disturbing accounts of how traffickers are using popular online platforms to groom and exploit new victims.

-“We heard many examples of tech companies who are developing new platforms and protections to keep us safe online,” adds Sarah.
-“They reinforced the need to teach our young people how to be aware of the dangers online, and how to use technology safely.”
+Sarah adds: “We heard many examples of tech companies that are developing new platforms and protections to keep us safe online.
+This reinforces the need to teach our young people how to be aware of the dangers online, and how to use technology safely.”

-For Freedom workers in Zimbabwe also use WhatsApp groups to learn about trafficking and teach others what to watch out for.
+For Freedom workers in Zimbabwe are also using WhatsApp groups to learn about local trafficking trends and to teach others what to watch out for.
 They belong to a local WhatsApp group that regularly posts stories of people who’ve been trafficked.

-“This WhatsApp group is a powerful way that people are keeping safe from traffickers,” Sarah says.
+“This WhatsApp group is a powerful way that people are keeping safe from traffickers,” says Sarah.
 “People hear about where traffickers are operating and how they’re trying to trick them with false job offers.
 With this knowledge, they can keep safe.”

 Making people aware of online dangers and sharing how to use technology safely are important ways of protecting the vulnerable and preventing trafficking and exploitation.